 Conclusion: Does The Canon RF 14-35mm IS USM L Fit My Workflow Better?

-If you’re in the market for a lightweight, quality, ultra-wide-angle lens, I can highly recommend the Canon RF 14-35mm IS USM L.
+If you’re in the market for a lightweight, quality, ultra-wide-angle lens, I can highly recommend the Canon RF 14-35mm IS USM L. For the long end of the same kit, see my Canon RF 100-500mm review.

 Buy the Canon RF 14-35mm IS USM L: https://geni.us/jvn-rf-14-35mm